omarhemed/StockMarket-Analysis/README.md

 ## How to Run This Code
 Follow these steps to set up and run the project on your system:

-Open gitbash or any terminal and run the following:
+Open a Terminal (Git Bash, Command Prompt, or any terminal of your choice) and navigate to your Desktop:
 ```
 cd Desktop
 ```
+Clone the Repository by running:
 ```
 git clone https://github.com/omarhemed/StockMarket-Analysis.git
 ```